 If you are responsible for taking minutes during a business meeting, it can be very helpful to use a sample template to help organize the information.
 To access the sample minutes provided here, simply click the image below.
 It will open as a PDF that you can edit, save and print.
 For assistance working with the document, see this guide for printables.

-You can type directly into this template, or simply print it to use as a guide to follow when typing or writing your notes.
+Looking for a printable template for organizing minutes from a staff meeting or other type of business meeting?
+You can type directly into this sample template, or simply print it to use as a guide to follow when typing or writing your notes.

-One way to keep a record of what happened at a meeting is by keeping basic notes.
+One way to keep a record of what happened at a meeting is by keeping basic notes organized in a simple, easy to skim format.
 Here's how to set them up:

 Meeting of the [Name of Work Group or Project]